-Google Apps for Education is a special setup of the popular Google Apps, tailored specifically for educational institutions.
-For example, accounts are managed by the school district (and not by Google) and advertisements are all turned off.
-All students, grades 6-12, and some 4th/5th grade pilot students will be given Moline GMail accounts as long as the students AND parents have signed the AUP and the Google Apps for Education Procedure.
+Google Workspace for Education is a special setup of the popular Google applications tailored specifically for educational institutions.
+For example, accounts are managed by the school district (and not by Google), and advertisements are all turned off.
+All students will be given Moline GMail accounts as long as the students AND parents have signed the AUP and the Google Apps for Education Procedure.

-Please visit the Google Apps for Education Benefits page for more information.
+Please visit the Google Workspace for Education Benefits page for more information.

 2. Why did the district choose G Suite for Education?

 It is free for unlimited accounts.

 Google Docs is an excellent suite of powerful programs.

 Google Docs allows for any time, anywhere access.

 Microsoft Office can still be used in conjunction with Google Docs.

 Many people, schools, and businesses already use Google Docs.

 3. How is Workspace different from regular GMAIL accounts?